Sonic Sum

-Sonic Sum is an American hip hop group based in Bronx, New York.
-It consists of Rob Sonic, Fred Ones, Eric M.O., and Preservation.
+Sonic Sum was an American hip hop group based in Bronx, New York.
+It consisted of Rob Sonic, Fred Ones, Eric M.O., and Preservation.
 The group was described by CMJ New Music Monthly as "hip-hop's Radiohead".

 In 1999, Sonic Sum released the first studio album, The Sanity Annex, on Ozone Music.
 It has received critical acclaim worldwide.
 XLR8R called it "one of the most criminally slept-on albums of the indie hip-hop boom".
 In 2002, the group released the second studio album, Films, exclusively in Japan.
 It was released in the US in 2004 and released on Definitive Jux in 2008.